tkalman/rdawg-pidinst__white-paper/white-paper/landing-page-content.rst

 that accompanies PIDs published at PID providers to aid metadata exchange (e.g. DataCite XML).

-Tables 9.1 and 9.2 provide recommendations for some additional, more descriptive metadata that can be published on landing pages.
+:numref:`Tables %s <tab-landing-content-inst>` and :numref:`%s <tab-landing-content-events>` provide recommendations for some additional, more descriptive metadata that can be published on landing pages.
 Together with the PIDINST metadata schema, they are designed to complement the administration and discovery of instruments; to enable users to put data into context; and to automate instrument metadata into data workflows.

+.. _tab-landing-content-inst:
 .. table:: Descriptive landing page metadata describing measuring
 	   instruments.
 To be used in conjunction with the core instrument metadata used in the PIDINST schema.